jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_Hardware.cfg.md

 led_index: Buffer_Indicator:1
 #    LED index for the buffer, used to control the buffer LED
 #    (if present).
-velocity: 0
-#    Default: 0
-#    Velocity for the forward assist.
 accel: 0
 #    Default: 0
 #    Error if the buffer is not configured properly.